CircleCI-Archived/api-preview-docs/designs-for-feedback/trigger-workflow-in-pipeline.md

 The above would prevent the workflow `foo` from being triggered unless it was invoked explicitly when the pipeline is triggered.

+## Questions

+1. Is there any known use-case where we need to allow triggering multiple workflows vs. one?
+Assumption: no, if people want to trigger multiple workflows they can send multiple triggers.
+2. Can you combine multiple triggers, for instance using both `explicit` and `schedule` on a single workflow?
+Assumption: yes, the `triggers` stanza is designed to take a sequence and can accommodate all.
+3. Do we need to allow use of the `explicit` trigger on in config version 2.1 and higher?
+Assumption: yes.